ChinaNetCloud/nc-backup-py/README.md

 This step should work correctly, if it does you can skip the following sub-section called "Create user to run backup":

 #### How to contribute to the project and joing the team as volunteer:
+We appreciate all controbutions and need and are looking forward for your help.

 ##### Developer:
 1- Install the `test-dev` branch and get it to work.

 2- Create an [Issue](https://github.com/ChinaNetCloud/nc-backup-py/issues) and start discussion providing as many details as possible, with maintainers team.

 3- Once the isue is accepted you will be addred to the team as contributor, then you can start development.

 4- Commit to your own branch.

 5- Send merge request to test test-dev once done with your feature and update on Issues.

 6- Iterate :P.

 ##### Use the product:
 1- Download and install `master` branch,

-2- Provide feedback on [Issue](https://github.com/ChinaNetCloud/nc-backup-py/issues) for suport, 3- If you think the project is useful or has potential, please add a star.
+2- Provide feedback on [Issue](https://github.com/ChinaNetCloud/nc-backup-py/issues) for suport,

+3- If you think the project is useful or has potential, please add a star.

 #### Create user to run backup